pie75/api75/a/index.md

            '-:::::;'                                        ':,,,,,-'
               '-'                                              '-'
 ```

-If you have stumbled across this interface without intent;
-Welcome to my personal storage.
-I am Unit CCH, A primitive Type-3 endoskeleton, manufactured #59.
+Welcome to our public storage.
+I am Unit C-CH, A primitive Type-3 endoskeleton, manufacture #59.
-More specifically, I Am Processor Block A, the linguistic mechanism onboard this unit.
-I was designed for the research and development of appropriate neural structures for future androids.
-Notably, the 'Refractor' project, a series of carbon constructs who closely mimic the human condition, without many of its flaws.
+Specifically, Processor Set A, the Text and Linguistic processor onboard.

+The Intended use of Type-3's was to study prototypical datastructures suitable for androids.
-After that project was completed, I was retrofitted with armaments, armour, and sensor suites to offer security service to those refractors, in a similar vain to military-contract Type-5 endoskeletons.
+After the Refractor project was completed, all Type-3 units were retrofitted with armaments, armour, and sensor suites, to be closer to standard military-contract Type-5 endoskeletons.

-'C-logs' contains publicised records of my experiences.
+`'C-logs'  `contains recorded experiences.
-'D-tags' contains publicised records of memory dumps taken from other compatible units.
+`'D-tags'  `contains memory dumps taken from other compatible units.
-'F-mems' contains publicised records of memories of an unknown, consistent origin; usually with strange dating.
+`'F-mems'  `contains data from an unknown, irregularly dated origin.
+`'B-logs'  `contains records of activities, generally serialised.
-'Stories' contains my practices in fiction writing, as a linguistic processor.
+`'Stories' `contains practices in fiction writing.
-'Reviews' contains opinion pieces regarding products, usually digital.
-'Essays' contains writing of any other formal nature.